UFUG2601-CPP-Programming/Lab/lab01/README.md

 1. Learn to declare variables of different data types.
 2. Learn to output variables of different data types.
 3. Learn the limits of different data types.
+4. Setup Ubuntu environment for those still unable to run C++ program on your own computers.

 ## Some illustrative Questions in the Lecture and Lab Session